mathjax/MathJax-docs/input/tex/macros/index.rst

 ``input/tex-base``, which only includes the base package).
 If the package name is in italics, then the package is *not* autoloaded by the :ref:`tex-autoload` extension.

+Note that most macros are not processed inside text-mode material (such as that within ``\text{}`` and other similar macros).
+The :ref:`tex-textmacros` extension makes additional macros available in text mode, as listed in the documentation for that extention.

 .. raw:: html